Maharashtra Mandates Air Quality Monitoring at Construction Sites: A Guide for Developers and EHS Managers

 For an EHS head or developer with multiple construction projects running simultaneously across Mumbai and Pune, the compliance challenges are not limited to installing the correct sensors.
 They face the difficulty of managing all the data collected by those sensors across multiple locations; complying with municipal submission requests; managing calibration schedules and timelines for submitting reports; and maintaining visibility into / consistency of records on compliance.

 Oizom's Envizom platform provides a centralized dashboard for exactly this scenario.
 Given the dashboard setup, each PM unit will feed all collected data (reporting on all pollutants) into a single interface.
+Built for scalable monitoring, Envizom enables organizations to manage multiple sites through a single platform while maintaining historical records, calibration logs, and real-time operational visibility for compliance audits.
 This allows for:

 Conclusion